DecentraLabsCom/.github/profile/README.md

 - 🧠 **$LAB Token** — A fungible token that fuels incentives and sustainability.
 - 🖥️ **Marketplace dApp** — A decentralized web application to discover and book online labs.
 - 🔐 **Federated Authentication** — Support for both crypto wallets *and* institutional SSO (e.g., eduGAIN).
-- 🌍 **IoT Integration API** — Seamlessly connect smart lab platforms to the decentralized protocol.
+- 🌍 **Access Control Integration Service** — Seamlessly connect smart lab platforms to the decentralized protocol.
 - 📖 **Specifications, Docs & Guides** — So anyone can contribute, replicate, or extend.

 All under a **fully open-source license**, free to use, build upon, and remix.